MADISON SPEECH

 annaclaire@madisonspeech.com

 Anna Claire received a Bachelor of Science degree in Communication Disorders with a minor in Human Development and Family Studies, and a Master of Communication Disorders in Speech-Language Pathology from Auburn University in Auburn, Alabama.
 She is currently licensed by the Alabama Board of Examiners for Speech-Language Pathology and Audiology (ABESPA) and maintains her Certificate of Clinical Competence from the American Speech-Language-Hearing Association (ASHA).
-Anna Claire has experience in treating pediatric communication disorders in outpatient clinics, elementary and middle schools, Early Intervention, and in Head Start programs.
+Anna Claire has over 10 years experience treating pediatric communication disorders in outpatient clinics, school systems, Early Intervention, and Head Start programs, with a specific interest in the evaluation and treatment of early language development.
 She resides in Monrovia with her husband Kevin and dogs, Honey, Murphie, & Mo!

 “From a young age I always knew I wanted my career to revolve around working with children.
 My heart lies in cultivating and empowering children to be their best selves.
 As a Speech-Language Pathologist it is an honor to help children find their voices and more importantly, be their biggest cheerleader along the way.”